Equity (economics): Equity in taxation

+In addition, Equity may also refer to inter-nation equity.
+As a theory, inter-nation equity is concerned with the allocation of national gain and loss in the international context and aims to ensure that each country receives an equitable share of tax revenues from cross-border transactions.
+The tax policy principle of inter-nation equity has been an important consideration in the debate on the division of taxing rights between source and residence countries.

 Fair division

-Equitability in fair division means every person’s subjective valuation of their own share of some goods is the same.
+Equitability in fair division means every person's subjective valuation of their own share of some goods is the same.
 The surplus procedure (SP) achieves a more complex variant called proportional equitability.
 For more than two people, a division cannot always both be equitable and envy-free.